aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

      * Note that it is not possible to have both vertical and horizontal momentum simultaneously be non-zero, so while ㅢ can reflect both, it will only reflect either horizontally or vertically at any given time, depending on the current momentum.
  * The vowels ㅐ, ㅔ, ㅒ, ㅖ, ㅘ, ㅙ, ㅚ, ㅝ, ㅞ, and ㅟ leave the momentum unchanged.

 As an example, consider the case that we have current momentum (1,0), meaning we are going down through the grid.
-Hitting a character with vowel 'ㅣ' will leave the momentum unchanged.
+Hitting a character with vowel `ㅣ` will leave the momentum unchanged.
 However, if we encounter a ㅡ or ㅢ vowel, our momentum is changed to (-1,0), assuming that the momentum is not altered due to the initial consonant.

 ### Storage Structures